museum4punkt0/entermuseum4punkt0-deployment/README.md

 ## Initial setup of a remote host

-The Docker daemon will be configured to use the `btrfs` volume driver and thus the directory `/var/lib/docker` must reside on a filesystem of that type.
-The necessary data volume should be configured during the installation of a host operating system or as one of the very first post-installation steps.

 Before Ansible can be used to configure a host, a target host needs to be prepared *once*.
 This folder contains a script `janitor_setup.sh` that you can transfer to the target, log into the machine and execute with administration